AndreasWieg/PC-BIGAN/README.md

 BIGAN from https://arxiv.org/abs/1605.09782

-Implementation of BIGAN for pointclouds using Wasserstein Metric + Gradient penalty of https://arxiv.org/pdf/1704.00028.pdf
+Implementation of BIGAN for pointclouds

 ## Dataset